-During the year the Group's auditor, BDO Audit (WA) Pty Ltd, has performed certain other services in addition to the audit and review of the financial statements.
+During the year the Group's auditor, BDO Audit (WA) Pty Ltd, and its network firms, have performed certain other services in addition to the audit and review of the financial statements.

 The Directors are satisfied that the provision of non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
 The nature and scope of each type of non-audit service provided means that auditor independence was not compromised.